imr-framework/OCTOPUS/paper.md

 Python open-source code for three fundamental methods (CPR, fs-CPR and MFI).
-The implementation is independent of the application and the image acquisition scheme, easing its integration into any reconstruction pipeline. `OCTOPUS` can also run in the browser through Google Colab, a free hosted jupyter notebook environment that allows to execute Python code in the browser.
+The implementation is independent of the application and the image acquisition scheme, easing its integration into any reconstruction pipeline. `OCTOPUS` can also run in the browser through Google Colab, a freely hosted jupyter notebook environment that allows to execute Python code in the browser.
 Given this feature, `OCTOPUS` is the first zero-footprint off-resonance correction software, meaning it doesn't necessarily require software download, installation or configuration in the user's local machine.

 # Functionality and limitations
 `OCTOPUS` is aimed at MR researchers working with long-readout or field-inhomogeneity sensitive k-space trajectories or MR acquisition methods.
-A short demo is provided in the next section.
-The presented tool will correct or reduce geometric distortion and/or blurring present in the images due to off-resonance effects by leveraging other Python libraries, specifically NumPy [@2020NumPy], SciPy [@2020SciPy], scikit-image [@scikit-image], NiBabel[@Nibabel], Matplotlib [@Matplotlib], OpenCV [@itseez2015opencv], Pydicom [@darcy_mason_2020_3891702], and PyNUFFT[@pynufft].
+A short demo is provided in the next section. `OCTOPUS` corrects or reduces geometric distortion and/or blurring present in the images due to off-resonance effects by leveraging other Python libraries, specifically NumPy [@2020NumPy], SciPy [@2020SciPy], scikit-image [@scikit-image], NiBabel[@Nibabel], Matplotlib [@Matplotlib], OpenCV [@itseez2015opencv], Pydicom [@darcy_mason_2020_3891702], and PyNUFFT[@pynufft].
-The expected outputs is an image with recovered, sharper edges and undistorted shape.
+The expected output is an image with recovered, sharper edges and undistorted shape.

-`OCTOPUS` corrects off-resonance independently of the trajectory used to acquire the data being Cartesian or non-Cartesian.
+Also, `OCTOPUS` corrects off-resonance independently of the trajectory used to acquire the data being Cartesian or non-Cartesian.
 The input of the correction methods could be either image or raw data, although using raw data is more efficient and may avoid trajectory-dependent artifacts in the case of non-cartesian data.